slipstream/SlipStreamDocumentation/docs/tutorial/src/main/markdown/06-service-providers.md

 ![Create Native Image](images/screenshot-new-base-image.png)

-### Creating New Images
+### Creating Derived Images

-Once an appropriate reference image is available for a cloud infrastructure, SlipStream™ can automate the generation of further customized images.
+Once an appropriate native image is available for a cloud infrastructure, SlipStream™ can automate the generation of further customized images.
 The idea behind the image creation is simple: